mict-zhaw/chall_e2e_stt/README.md

 This process has been outsourced to ensure anonymization.
 The data is anonymized in this repository, and having direct access to it would endanger this anonymity.

 - **Huggingface Dataset**:
 To use the prepared data, refer to the Huggingface dataset.
-For ethical reasons, the "chall data" is hosted on a separate server and must be downloaded manually.
+For ethical reasons, the data is hosted on a separate server and must be downloaded manually.
 Please follow the instructions on the [model card](https://huggingface.co/datasets/mict-zhaw/chall) to download and access this data.
 When using the Huggingface dataset, you have two configuration options: use the default configuration to access the data as used in the paper, or use a custom configuration to define how the data is prepared according to your specific needs.

+### Model `ChaLL-300M`

+[`ChaLL-300M`](https://huggingface.co/mict-zhaw/chall_wav2vec2_xlsr_300m) is a fine-tuned ASR model from the Wav2Vec-XLSR-300M base model.
+This model represents the best performing fold (Fold 5) from a k-fold cross-validation training process as described in the paper.
+It addresses the unique challenges of transcribing the spontaneous speech of young English learners by preserving their grammatical, lexical, and pronunciation errors.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>